Alfred W. McCoy

-Career
+Early life and education

-Born in Concord, Massachusetts, to Alfred Mudge McCoy, Jr. and Margarita Piel, an urban planner, educator, and descendant of the originators of Piels Beer, McCoy graduated from the Kent School in 1964, where he earned varsity letters in football, rowing, and wrestling.
+Alfred W. McCoy was born in Concord, Massachusetts, to Alfred Mudge McCoy, Jr. and Margarita Piel McCoy, an urban planner, educator, and descendant of the originators of Piels Beer.

+McCoy graduated from the Kent School in 1964, where he earned varsity letters in football, rowing, and wrestling.
 He earned a Bachelor of Arts in European History from Columbia University in 1968, a Master of Arts in Asian Studies from the University of California, Berkeley in 1969, and a Doctor of Philosophy in Southeast Asian History from Yale University in 1977.
 His dissertation, advised by Harold C. Conklin was entitled Yloilo: Factional Conflict in a Colonial Economy, Iloilo Province, Philippines, 1937-1955, which examined the region of Iloilo.

+Career

 McCoy began his teaching career as a lecturer at Yale while he was still a doctoral student (1976-1977).
 He spent the next academic year as a research fellow at the Australian National University.
 McCoy remained in Australia at the University of New South Wales as a lecturer (1978-1981), senior lecturer (1981-1985), and was eventually promoted to associate professor (1985-1989).
 He returned to the United States in 1989 as a full professor of history at the University of Wisconsin-Madison, where he has since spent his career.
 McCoy has been given two endowed chairs during his tenure: John R.W.
 Smail (2004-2015) and Fred Harvey Harrington (2015-present).